GPD Basketball Cop Bobby White and Ignite Life Center; How Are They Connected?

 On January 15, 2016, White was called out for a complaint of kids playing basketball “loudly.”
 A dashcam video showed White walking up to one of the kids and saying, “Can you believe someone is calling to complain about kids playing basketball?”
 The video went viral, and the fame helped White start the Basketball Cop Foundation.

-After George Floyd’s murder in 2020, Gainesville native Chanane Jackson posted a video where White is slamming her son into a car.
+According to the New York Times, in May 2020, someone sent a video of a person being slammed into a patrol car by White to Gainesville native Chanae Jackson, and she posted the video shortly after George Floyd’s death.
 The New York Times reported that “with just a click on Facebook, she set off an uproar that stripped away not only Mr. White’s image as the face of what good neighborhood policing should be but also the assumption.”

-The teenager White approached, Aathrell Johnson, told the New York Times his “perception changed” after he saw the video of White slamming Jackson’s son and that he “wouldn’t be surprised if there’s a video of every policeman in the world like that….
+The teenager White approached, Aathrell Johnson, told the New York Times his “perception changed” after he saw the video and that he “wouldn’t be surprised if there’s a video of every policeman in the world like that….
 It’s what they’re taught.”

 White reportedly has said he identified with “some of the struggles of many [of Gainesville’s] Black youth” because he “grew up with a single mother who died of drug addiction at a young age [and] there was never a male role model in his household.”